-Return the Hessian of the Lagrangian function evaluated at the values given for the primal variables in set_primals and the dual variables in set_duals out (matrix_like (e.g., coo_matrix), optional) - Output matrix with the structure of the hessian already defined.
-Optional evaluate_ineq_constraints(out=None)
+Return the Hessian of the Lagrangian function evaluated at the values given for the primal variables in set primals and the dual variables in set duals evaluate_ineq_constraints(out=None)

-Returns the values of the inequality constraints evaluated at the values given for the primal variables in set_primals out (array_like, optional) - Output array.
+$\verb"out" (matrix_like" (e.g., coo_matrix"), optional) - Output matrix with the structure of the hessian already defined.
+Optional$ out (array_like, optional) - Output array.
 Its type is preserved and it must be of the right shape to hold the output.

-Returns the Jacobian of the constraints evaluated at the values given for the primal variables in set_primals Parameters out (matrix_like (e.g., coo_matrix), optional) - Output matrix with the structure of the jacobian already defined.
+Returns the values of the inequality constraints evaluated at the values given for the primal variables in set_primals out (matrix_like (e.g., coo_matrix), optional) - Output matrix with the structure of the jacobian already defined.